marwahaha/qaoa-reference/README.md

 \* *(adiabatic evolution only solves the problem if the parameter size tends to 0)*

+See a list of [papers tagged 'QAOA' on the arXiv.wiki](https://arxiv.wiki/tag/QAOA).

 ## Performance analysis at low depth

 The QAOA at low depth is easiest to analyze.
 Here is a table of known results: